April 4, 2016

 How can I improve my soil's tilth?

 The most common method is to plant green manures.
-Right now in the fall one can plant crimson clover, Austrian field peas, and fava beans.
+In the fall one can plant crimson clover, Austrian field peas, and fava beans.
 Bacteria on the nodules of these legumes fix atmospheric nitrogen into the soil.
 Cover crops in general provide organic matter and help improve the soil's tilth.
 In the spring prior to planting pull, chop and work these crops into the soil.
-Now is also the time to rake up and bag (moist) leaves.
+Buckwheat is a quick growing cover crop that can be grown and tilled into any bare spot throughout the growing season.
+Tree leaves are an important source of carbon and minerals.
+In the autumn rake up and bag (moist) leaves.
 Your neighbors, who no doubt view them akin to trash, will be happy to have you take them off their hands.
-However, don't use leaves from the street, as they may be contaminated with oil, plus avoid walnut and horse chestnut, as they inhibit plant growth.
+However, don't use leaves from the street, as they may be contaminated, plus avoid walnut and horse chestnut, as they inhibit plant growth.
 Bagged moistened leaves will slowly decompose by fungal growth and will turn into mineral-rich leaf mold.
 This can be worked into the soil or used as mulch; it also works well as potting soil.
 One can also mulch or compost grass clippings--again take your neighbor's if no pesticides have been applied.
 And when available, use chipped, green branch wood as a mulch.
 Applied to the surface, it will slowly decompose without tying up nitrogen and will gradually be incorporated into the soil structure.
 For heavy soil some people also use perlite, coarse sand, and coconut coir.
 Lastly, do not compact your soil by walking on it.